Irish Republican Socialist Party: Recent history

+During the East Wall protests in November 2022, the IRSP opposed the housing of 380 refugees due to the absence of notice given to residents about the move prior to arrival and the feasibility of using the housing there for a large number of refugees.
+They said the residents were not opposed to refugees, just the lack of notice and uncertainty of feasibility.
+This differed to the majority of other groups who opposed any housing of refugees, regardless of notice.

 Policies and ideology

 The IRSP are Marxist–Leninist and Irish republican, seeking the establishment of an all-Ireland "worker's republic".
 As of 2009, the IRSP stated that their objective will only be achieved exclusively through peaceful and political means, and in 2018 they launched the 'Yes For Unity' campaign, to campaign for a Border Poll on Irish Unity.

-The IRSP claim the legacy of Connolly and say their policies are of the same tradition of Connolly.
-The IRSP also see their own modern policies as the "logical development in the twenty-first century of the programme established under Connolly’s leadership by the Irish Socialist Republican Party".
+Like many republican socialist groups, the IRSP claim the legacy of the early 20th century republican James Connolly and say their policies are the "logical development in the twenty-first century of the programme established under Connolly's leadership by the Irish Socialist Republican Party".

 Physical force Irish republicanism

 The IRSP opposes both the Good Friday Agreement and the Northern Ireland Peace Process, The party supports a 'No First Strike' policy, allowing people to see the perceived failure of the peace process for themselves without taking military actions.

 As of 11 October 2009, the INLA has ordered an end to the armed struggle, because unlike during the Troubles, the current political stance in Ulster allows the IRSP to contest fairly in new campaigns and local elections, as mentioned in their 2009 statement.
 INLA admitted to "faults and grievous errors" in their prosecution of the armed struggle, stating that "innocent people were killed and injured" and offering "as revolutionaries" a "sincere and heartfelt apology".